 5. Blending Professional With The Personal

-Despite the norm that dictates that you should separate your personal life from professional, merging the two can make your team more productive.
+Despite the norm that dictates that you should separate your personal life from your professional life, merging the two can make your team more productive.
 As much as you would like to believe that your team does their job selflessly for the love of their company or the general job satisfaction, the truth is everything we do is for personal benefit.

 The key to melding the two sides is conducting personal meetings and gaining a smarter understanding of who your teammates are.

-During your individual conversations with each team member, try to ask questions that point you towards their real aspirations and something you can do to align those goals with their jobs.
-You can ask about what skill they would like to learn; what their favorite project was and why.
+During your conversations with each team member, try to ask questions that point you towards their real aspirations and something you can do to align those goals with their jobs.
+You can ask about what skill they would like to learn, their favorite project, and why.